YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The scalp may look pink.
 The transplanted area may look empty.
 The native hair may look uneven around it.

 This stage is emotionally difficult because the patient already had surgery and expected progress.
-Instead, he sees thinness, redness, and uncertainty.
+Instead, the mirror shows thinness, redness, and uncertainty.

-I tell my patients that this is not the stage where the final result is judged.
+This is not the stage where the final result is evaluated.
 Month two and month three are usually months of patience, not verdicts.

 A buzz cut can sometimes make this stage look tidier, but it cannot make the biology move faster.
 It does not create growth, increase density, or prove whether the result will be good.

 This is also where online photos can mislead patients.
-One man may look clean at week six because he kept more transplanted hairs.
-Another may look sparse because he shed earlier.
+One patient may look clean at week six because more transplanted hairs remained.
+Another may look sparse because shedding happened earlier.

 Both can still have a normal result later.
 The timeline is not identical for every patient.